Ingwavuma: Geography

 Ingwavuma is located on top of a mountain in the Lebombo mountain range with several caves in its vicinity.
 To the west it overlooks the plains of Eswatini.
 East the hills drop towards the Maputaland while the Lebombo mountain range continues north towards Mozambique and south towards Jozini.

-The Ngwavuma River, one of five major rivers in Swaziland originates in this area.
+The Ngwavuma River, one of five major rivers in Eswatini originates in this area.

 HIV/AIDS

 The Ingwavuma Area has been decimated by HIV/AIDS since the 1990s.
 In 2002, in Jozini municipality, 57% of people were less than 19 years of age, one third of adults were thought to be HIV positive with uninfected adults having a 3% chance of contracting HIV in any particular year.
 Several Non-Governmental Organisations are addressing the problems caused by HIV/AIDS, led by Ingwavuma Orphan Care.
 A mobile voluntary counseling and testing unit (VCT) was started in 2008 by Ingwavuma Orphan Care.
 It tests around 5000 people a year, with its focus on youth.
 It found a prevalence rate of 8% among males and 18% among females.
 While antiretroviral treatment is now available through the government, there are already thousands of orphans who require support.
 The majority of these are cared for by their extended family with support from churches, NGOs and the government.